View this content as a pdf

 ABOUT THE PROGRAM

-The fee for the apprenticeship is $500 per day, payable to the National Barbecue Association and is split 50/50 between the NBBQA and the mentor.
-A discounted rate may be considered for extended apprenticeships lasting more than four days.
-The program also includes a one-year NBBQA Enthusiast membership.
+The apprenticeship fee is $1,000 for the first day and $750 per day for subsequent days.
+The fee is payable to the National Barbecue Association and is split 50/50 between the NBBQA and the mentor.
+A discounted rate will be considered for apprenticeships lasting more than three days.
+The program also includes a complimentary one-year NBBQA Operator membership ($175 value).

 Participants are responsible for their own travel expenses, which are not covered as part of the apprenticeship fee.

 Individuals considering an apprenticeship should contact the NBBQA office (not the mentor) to discuss the program and request a potential mentor.
 The program is designed to be a two to four day immersion in a barbecue business.
 NBBQA will work with the individual to determine the exact length of the apprenticeship based on their existing knowledge and desired outcomes, as well as the program’s Recommended Daily Curriculum.
 This curriculum is designed to be cumulative and is based on the anticipated timeframe necessary to properly convey key learning objectives to the apprentice.